 “I aim to increase financial inclusion within current banks by designing, developing, and launching a financial services ecosystem for unbanked Americans.”

 “I seek an executive-level position at a renewable energy organization such as a wind farm or solar company, to well-position me to reach my ultimate objective – impacting the global carbon footprint as a CEO of a global renewable energy organization.”

 “I aspire to transform the healthcare system in Mexico by finding innovative ways to make the diagnostic process less costly, so that funding can be used toward enhanced treatments and facilities.”

 Short Term Career Goals for MBA Students:

 - Time frame: internship and up to 2-3 years after graduation

-- Stepping stone to your long-term goal
+- Stepping stone to your long-term MBA goals

 - As specific as possible, reflecting considerable research and thought related to: geography/industry/function/potential companies